vrtulka23/scinumtools/docs/source/materials/materials.rst

 Materials can be formed from one or more substances and their corresponding number (``x``, ``Norm.NUMBER_FRACTION``), or mass (``X``, ``Norm.MASS_FRACTION``) fractions.
 If number fractions are given, mass fractions are calculated using substance masses, and vice versa.
-Number and mass fraction values are always normalized to unity.
+Number and mass fraction values of components within a composite are automatically normalized.

 Individual material components can be given in a form of a string (format ``fraction <substance> fraction <substance> ...``)